GoogleCloudPlatform/terraform-google-billing-dashboard/README.md

 # Terraform Google Billing Dashboard

-This module automates creation of the GCP Billnig Dashboard.
-Billing Dashboard, created in Looker Studio, uses Billing Export dataset, and offers drill down and slice a dice capabilities to analyze GCP spend using charts, tables and filters.
+This module automates creation of the GCP resources required to deploy the [Billing Dashboard](https://datastudio.google.com/reporting/64387229-05e0-4951-aa3f-e7349bbafc07/page/p_l3qef1s8rc).
+Billing Dashboard is a Looker Studio report, which uses Billing Export of the [Standard Usage Cost](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup) into a BigQuery dataset, and offers drill down and slice and dice capabilities to analyze GCP spend using charts, tables and filters.

-It supports creating:
+This terraform module supports creating:

-1. BigQuery View for the standard gcp billing export bigquery table.
+1. BigQuery View for the Standard Usage Cost export BigQuery table.
-1. If Looker Studio Service Agent is provided than this module will create following components:
+1. If the Looker Studio Service Agent name is provided, then this module will create the following components:
-    - Gcp service account to be impersonated by Looker Studio Service Agent
+    - GCP Service Account to be impersonated by the Looker Studio Service Agent
-    - roles/iam.serviceAccountTokenCreator, roles/bigquery.jobUser and roles/bigquery.dataViewer roles binding for the GCP service account
+    - `roles/iam.serviceAccountTokenCreator`, `roles/bigquery.jobUser` and `roles/bigquery.dataViewer` roles binding for the GCP service account

-Due to the Looker Studion API limitations the output of this script will generate Looker Studio Linking Api link.
-You need to click on this link and save the report.
-More details [here] (https://developers.google.com/looker-studio/integrate/linking-api#linking_api_user_experience).
+Due to the Looker Studio API limitations, the output of this script will generate a [Looker Studio Linking API](https://developers.google.com/looker-studio/integrate/linking-api#linking_api_user_experience) link.
+You need to click the link from terraform output to accept and save the report.

 ### Requirements
 1. To deploy this blueprint you must have an active billing account and billing permissions.
-1. Verify or enable GCP Billing Exports - standard and detailed usage costs exports (if enabling for first time await export tables are created before proceeding to next step)
+1. Verify or enable GCP Billing Exports - standard or detailed usage costs export (if enabling for first time, await export tables to be created before proceeding to next step)
-1. If you plan to use Looker Studio Service Agent instead of your credentials copy the service agent name from [here] (https://lookerstudio.google.com/c/serviceAgentHelp) and pass it to the script via the looker-studio-service-agent-name parameter.
+1. If you plan to share the report in your organization and use a Service Account instead of your own credentials to access the BigQuery View, copy the Service Agent name from the [Looker Studio Service Agent page](https://lookerstudio.google.com/c/serviceAgentHelp) and pass it to the script via the `looker-studio-service-agent-name` parameter.

 ## Usage